 Since the beginning, the vision for The Universal Church was to take the Word of God to other countries.
 The late 1970s and 1980s saw rapid growth as the church crossed into Spanish speaking countries such as Argentina, Spain, and Colombia.
 Expansion over time extended to other countries such as the US, Canada, Mexico and to Europe.

-Today, the work of The Universal Church is present in more than one hundred countries and is reaching people of all nationalities, faiths, races and backgrounds.
+Today, the work of The Universal Church is present in more than one hundred countries and is reaching people of all nationalities, faiths, ethnicities, and backgrounds.
 And it continues to grow.

 The Universal Church in the USA

 On May 5th, 1987, The Universal Church was incorporated in the US as a non-profit Christian organization.
 The first church was opened in Manhattan, New York.
 Initially, services were held only in English, but churches quickly opened for Spanish and Portuguese speakers as well.

 Today, The Universal Church is present in over twenty US states, including California, Texas, Florida and the US capital, Washington, DC.